 Weekly training and information nets are conducted each Monday evening, starting at 8:00 PM local time.
 On the 1st Saturday of each month, a net is held to facilitate the coordination and collection of status reports of the warning sirens in Tippecanoe County.All amateurs in the area are invited to participate.
 Participants are encouraged to check into the nets using the format requested by the Net Control Station.

 Tippecanoe County Emergency Management Agency (TEMA) tests the warning sirens at 11:00 a.m. (local time) on the first Saturday of each month.
 To aid in identifying and locating the sirens throughout the county, the following files are available:

 Tippecanoe County ARES members are asked to use the above list as a reference to identify each siren being reported by its designated number or listed location.

 Indiana ARES conducts a statewide HF voice net every week on Sunday at 05:00 p.m. eastern time.
 It is held on or near 3900 kHz LSB.
 All ARES Field Organization appointees are requested to check into this net or delegate a team member to check in and represent their county.

-Indiana ARES conducts a weekly digital net, using the Olivia 8/500 mode, on 3583 kHz USB (centered on 1000 Hz), at 9:00 p.m. local time, on the 1st and 3rd Mondays of the month, and on Tuesday in the 2nd and 4th weeks of the month.
+Indiana ARES conducts a weekly digital net, using the Olivia 8/500 mode, on 3583 kHz USB (centered on 1000 Hz), at 8:30 p.m. local time, every Wednesday.
 Everyone is welcome to participate.